simplesamlphp/simplesamlphp-module-consentadmin/docs/consentAdmin.md

 		'password'	=>	'sdfsdf',
 	),

-Notice that credentials usualy is the same as for the consent module, but can be different.
+Notice that credentials usually is the same as for the consent module, but can be different.

 Go to the frontpage of your SimpleSAMLphp installation.
 A link to the